Adélaïde d'Orléans

-Louise Marie Adélaïde Eugénie d'Orléans (Paris, 23 August 1777 – Paris, 31 December 1847) was a French princess, one of the twin daughters of Philippe d'Orléans, known as Philippe Égalité during the French Revolution, and Louise Marie Adélaïde de Bourbon.
+Louise Marie Adélaïde Eugénie d'Orléans (23 August 1777 – 31 December 1847) was a French princess, one of the daughters of Philippe d'Orléans, known as Philippe Égalité during the French Revolution, and Louise Marie Adélaïde de Bourbon.
 She was titled Mademoiselle de Chartres at birth, Mademoiselle d'Orléans at the death of her older twin sister in 1782, Mademoiselle (1783–1812), Madame Adélaïde (1830).
 As a member of the reigning House of Bourbon, she was a princesse du sang.

 Biography

 Adélaïde and her older twin sister Françoise were born at the Palais Royal on 23 August 1777 to Louis Philippe II, Duke of Orléans and Louise Marie Adélaïde de Bourbon.
-Her twin sister Françoise died in 1782, aged four.
+Françoise died in 1782, aged four.
 She was raised according to the liberal principles of her governess, Madame de Genlis, principles which also became her own political conviction.
 She received an excellent but also very hard and strenuous education; to harden herself, she learned to sleep on a hard bed and arise at six every day.
 She was deeply attached to her governess, and her mother's demand that de Genlis be replaced, though without success, was reportedly a cause of great worry for her.
 She was considered for marriage to the Duke of Angoulême, but the plans were prevented by queen Marie Antoinette.
 Later on, she was also considered for marriage to the Duke of Berry, which did not materialise either.

 During the French Revolution, de Genlis on at least one occasion took her to the radical Cordelieres Club.
 In 1791, her father asked de Genlis to take her to England for her safety.
 The year after, he summoned them back to prevent Adelaide's name from being placed on the list of émigrés.
 When they arrived, however, de Genlis discovered that Adélaïde was already on the list and that her father, whose political situation had deteriorated, asked her to take Adélaïde out of the country again.

 Adelaide received painting lessons from Pierre-Joseph Redouté and produced some highly regarded botanical studies as a result.